jina-ai/jina/docs/fundamentals/executor/executor-api.md

 You might need to execute some logic when your Executor's destructor is called.

 For example, you want to persist data to the disk (e.g. in-memory indexed data, fine-tuned model,...).
-To do so, you can overwrite the {function}`@~jina.BaseExecutor.close()` method and add your logic.
+To do so, you can overwrite the {meth}`~jina.serve.executors.BaseExecutor.close` method and add your logic.

-Jina will make sure that the {function}`@~jina.BaseExecutor.close()` method is executed when the Executor is terminated inside a Flow or when deployed in any cloud-native environment.
+Jina will make sure that the {meth}`~jina.serve.executors.BaseExecutor.close` method is executed when the Executor is terminated inside a {class}`~jina.Flow` or when deployed in any cloud-native environment.

-You can think of this as Jina using the Executor as a context manager, making sure that the {function}`@~jina.BaseExecutor.close()` method is always executed.
+You can think of this as Jina using the Executor as a context manager, making sure that the {meth}`~jina.serve.executors.BaseExecutor.close` method is always executed.

 ```python
 from jina import Executor